xaanya/devops24/examinations/06/README.md

 Note that this web page follows the HTML standards from W3C, in case you are interested in why it looks the ways it does: https://html.spec.whatwg.org/multipage/

-There is a copy of this file in the `files/index.html` directory adjacent to where you are reading this file.
-Make sure this file exists in the directory `files/` in your Ansible working directory.
+There is a copy of this file in the [files/index.html](files/index.html) directory adjacent to where you are reading this file.
+Make sure this file exists in the directory `files/` in your Ansible working directory too by copying it.

 We will create the directory from where the web server will serve the pages under `example.internal` in `/var/www/example.internal/html`.